-Xi's Europe outreach aims to avert east-west clash for China
+Xi's Europe outreach aims to avert East-West clash for China

 "It is a critical moment for Europe-China relations," said Mr Noah Barkin, an expert on Europe-China relations at US research firm Rhodium Group.

-"If Beijing stays on the sidelines and continues to blame the US and Nato for provoking Putin, then this could do lasting damage to its relationship with Europe.
+"If Beijing stays on the sidelines and continues to blame the US and the North Atlantic Treaty Organisation (Nato) for provoking Putin, then this could do lasting damage to its relationship with Europe.
 The democracies-versus-authoritarians narrative will take hold.
 China and Russia will be seen as a common threat."

 China and Russia have grown closer as they have found themselves increasingly locked in parallel battles with the US over spheres of influence and what Washington sees as the erosion of postwar liberal norms.